 - To run the switch backup:

-- Go to the Configuration Management Schedule, as shown in the following figure.
+- Go to the Configuration Management Schedule.

 - For each switch, download a backup of the configuration:

 - In the Managed Resources window, select the device that you want to download for the backup.